 Enrollment as an auditor is subject to permission of the instructor, provided that enrollment in a course as an auditor shall be permitted only after students otherwise eligible to enroll on a credit basis have had an opportunity to do so.
 Auditors are subject to the same fee structure as credit students and regular class attendance is expected.
 Failure to meet required class attendance may result in an administrative drop of the course.
-Units taken for audit are not used in the calculation of the enrollment status.
-To enroll as an auditor, obtain the Change to Audit Grade form from the Office of Admissions and Records.
-Obtain instructor approval and return the completed form by 6:00 p.m. on or before the 15th class day of instruction to the Office of Admissions and Records.
-Once enrolled as an auditor, you may not change to credit status unless such a change is requested by 6:00 p.m. prior to the end of the 15th class day of instruction.
-If you are enrolled for credit, you may not change to audit after 6:00 p.m. on the 15th class day of instruction.
+Units taken for audit are not used in the calculation of enrollment status.
+To enroll as an auditor, obtain the Change to Audit Grade form from the Office of the Registrar.
+Obtain instructor approval and return the completed form by 6 p.m. on or before the 12th class day of instruction to the Office of the Registrar.
+Once enrolled as an auditor, you may not change to credit status unless such a change is requested by 6 p.m. prior to the end of the 12th class day of instruction.
+If you are enrolled for credit, you may not change to audit after 6 p.m. on the 12th class day of instruction.